Pentagon concludes oxygen supply behind F-22 breathing problems

 Panetta "believes that pilot safety is paramount," Little said.
 "The gradual lifting of restrictions will enable the Air Force to resume normal F-22 operations over time while ensuring the safety of the incredible airmen who fly this critical aircraft."

-Air Force Chief of Staff General Norton Schwartz said the squadron of F-22s travelling to the U.S. air base in Kadena, Japan would be accompanied by a refuelling tanker, that would carry an F-22 pilot on board, who "can offer advice" in case any further incidents of oxygen deprivation, or hypoxia, developed en route.
+Air Force Chief of Staff General Norton Schwartz said the squadron of F-22s traveling to the U.S. air base in Kadena, Japan would be accompanied by a refueling tanker, that would carry an F-22 pilot on board, who "can offer advice" in case any further incidents of oxygen deprivation, or hypoxia, developed en route.

 He said the tankers would follow a flight plan that meant they were never more than an hour and a half from a landing point, and the accompanying tanker would carry enough fuel to allow the planes to reach their destination at a lower altitude